resume service India's premier resume service

 Writing a Strong Opening Line

-This statement is specific, relevant, and sets the stage for further elaboration in the subsequent paragraphs.
+Each statement is specific, relevant, and sets the stage for further elaboration.

 Structuring Your Cover Letter